Project: Enterprise – Visit Manager

 The Design System

 Since I joined the team I started bringing the conversation of creating a component library so we could all share UI elements through different teams, especially in this case with such a massive team in different countries and time zones.
-Initially, this was considered
+Initially, this was considered a good idea, but something we could do later.

-As we started to have more certainty on how the UI looked, and having already a Style Guide designed by the Junior designer under my guidance, the Head of Engineering assigned one of the Front -End engineers to build the design system.
+As we started to have more certainty on how the UI looked and having already a Style Guide designed by the Junior designer under my guidance, the Head of Engineering assigned one of the Front -End engineers to build the design system.
 We also nominated a UX/Front End taskforce in charge of contributing to the design system which helped different members of the team to own the User Experience of the product, this created a feeling of purpose and commitment to the user that made a great impact in the final result.

 Once we had a stable beta-release, I proposed organising an User Acceptance Week, so we could invite users to our offices and test the release in a controlled environment.
 The results were generally good and I documented the feedback into three main groups: